 You should check if your child is eligible for free home to school transport to their school before you apply for a place at the school.
 Your choice of school can affect your child's eligibility for free home to school transport.

 You can check if your child may be able to get free home to school transport using the summary below.

 For full eligibility details, including what counts as a qualifying school and how we measure the distance of the journey from your home to the school, you should also read our:

-Children aged 4-16 are eligible for free home to school transport if they live in Surrey and attend their nearest qualifying school and the shortest walking distance to the school (accompanied by an adult as necessary) is more than:
+Children of statutory school age (aged 5-16) are eligible for free home to school transport if they live in Surrey and attend their nearest qualifying school and the shortest walking distance to the school (accompanied by an adult as necessary) is more than:

 - two miles if they're under eight years old

 - three miles if they're eight or older